Self-interacting quantum electron

 There were many attempts to build extended models of quantum ``elementary" particles leaving Minkowski space-time structure intact.
-I will mention here only Schr\"odinger's attempt to build stable wave packet as the model of harmonic oscillator (the first example of coherent state) \cite{Sch2}, Skyrme's soliton solution of sin-Gordon equation \cite{Skyrme}, Dirac's model of extended electron-muon system \cite{Dirac2}, and t' Hooft-Polyakov non-singular monopole solution \cite{tHP}.
-Together with these works intending to build the model of non-local quantum particles, it is important to take into account the relativistic quantum non-locality discovered by Newton, Wigner \cite{NW} and Foldy-Wouthuysen \cite{FW} under attempts to reach in fact the opposite target - to find pointwise localization of relativistic wave functions.
+I will mention here only Schr\"odinger's attempt to build a stable wave packet as a model of a harmonic oscillator (the first example of coherent state) \cite{Sch2}, Skyrme's soliton solution of sine-Gordon equation \cite{Skyrme}, Dirac's model of the extended electron-muon system \cite{Dirac2}, and the 't Hooft-Polyakov non-singular monopole solution \cite{tHP}.
+Together with these works intending to build the model of nonlocal quantum particles, it is important to take into account the relativistic quantum non-locality discovered by Newton, Wigner \cite{NW} and Foldy-Wouthuysen \cite{FW} under attempts to reach in fact the opposite target - to find point-like localization of relativistic wave functions.

 Here I would like develop essentially different theory of non-local quantum electron where space-time structure arises under objective quantum ``measurement".
-It is state-dependent gauge field theory based on the intrinsically geometric ``functional" unification of quantum theory and relativity, so-called ``super-relativity" \cite{Le1,Le2,Le3,Le4,Le5,Le6}.
-Quantum state and geometric classification of their motion in projective Hilbert space are primordial elements of new quantum theory.
-The main assumption is that consistent quantum theory should be based on internal geometry of quantum state space (in my case it is ``phase space" $CP(N-1)$ diffeomorphic to coset manifold $G/H=SU(N)/S[U(1)\times U(N-1)]$) and that 4D space-time structure arises only under attempt to ``measure" some quantum dynamical variable, i.e. to establish single value for local dynamical variables (LDV) of the model \cite{Le4}.
-It means nothing but \emph{the physical ``formulation" of quantum question unescapably related to local Lorentz structure of 4D dynamical space-time.} Thereby the problem of quantum measurement requires the reconstruction of all fundamental notions comprising dynamical space-time structure and geometry of the state space.
+It is a state dependent gauge field theory based on the intrinsically geometric ``functional" unification of quantum theory and relativity, so-called ``super-relativity" \cite{Le1,Le2,Le3,Le4,Le5,Le6}.
+Quantum state and geometric classification of their motion in projective Hilbert space are primordial elements of the new quantum theory.
+The main assumption is that consistent quantum theory should be based on internal geometry of quantum state space (in my case it is ``phase space" $CP(N-1)$ diffeomorphic to coset manifold $G/H=SU(N)/S[U(1)\times U(N-1)]$) and that the 4D space-time structure arises only under attempt to ``measure" some quantum dynamical variable, i.e. to establish single value for local dynamical variables (LDV) of the model \cite{Le4}.
+It means nothing but \emph{the physical ``formulation" of a quantum question is unescapably related to the local Lorentz structure of 4D dynamical space-time.} Thereby the problem of quantum measurement requires the reconstruction of all fundamental notions comprising dynamical space-time structure and geometry of the state space.
 It turns out that objective quantum measurement is non-distinguishable from space-time structure.